Factbox: Back to pubs, gyms and movies: plotting the road back to normal

 Germany eased restrictions on people who are fully vaccinated or have recovered from the virus from May 9, lifting curfews and quarantine rules as well as the obligation to provide a negative test result to visit a hairdresser, zoo or to go shopping. (bit.ly/3fb4pgl)

+The Berlin state government has agreed to lift a night-time curfew and ease restrictions on shopping from May 19 and to allow outdoor dining from May 21, if the seven-day incidence remained below 100 for three consecutive days.

+Other regions, such as the western state of Rhineland-Palatinate, are planning a three-stage opening scheme that started from May 12, with indoor restaurants opening on June 2 in areas of incidence below 50.

-The state of Bavaria will allow outdoor dining and the opening of concert halls, opera houses, theatres and cinemas from May 10 in areas where the seven-day COVID-19 incidence per 100,000 residents is under 100.
+The state of Bavaria allowed outdoor dining and the opening of concert halls, opera houses, theatres and cinemas from May 10 in areas where the seven-day COVID-19 incidence per 100,000 residents is under 100.
 Hotels, holiday homes and campsites will reopen from May 21. (bit.ly/2Ru1tDc)

-The state of Lower Saxony will ease restrictions from May 10 in areas with low incidence rates for those vaccinated, with a negative test result or proof of recovery.
-This will include the reopening of outdoor dining, accommodation for local travellers, and all retail stores. (bit.ly/3f3SjoT)
+Lower Saxony eased restrictions from May 10 in low incidence areas for those vaccinated, with a negative test result or proof of recovery.
+This included the reopening of outdoor dining, accommodation for local travellers, and all retail stores. (bit.ly/3f3SjoT)

 ITALY